 How to Use ACT Score Percentiles to Improve Your Score

-Although it is certainly fine to be stronger in one subject than another, you don’t want any one subject to be dragging down your score or percentile too much.
-Colleges can see this too and would note that you are weak in certain areas.
-So this is a wake-up call to work a little more on these sections for an ACT retake.
+Although it is certainly fine to be stronger in one subject than another, you don’t want any one subject to drag down your score or percentile too much.
+Colleges would use this information to note that you are weak in certain areas.

 More from Magoosh